 Loving others comes more easily when we take the time to build understanding and friendships will unfold in the glow of acceptance.

 Our children can change the racial landscape around us as they grow because they will not stand for the anger and hate if we build in them the appreciation for all people.

 Developing cultural awareness in our homes is one way we can change the world right in the middle of ordinary.

-This article originally appeared at BeSimplyRooted.com.
+This article originally appeared at BeSimplyRooted.com, published with permission.